rafaelmaeuer/Asus-P8P67Pro-Hackintosh/readme.md

 ##### USB

-USB2 works ootb but the generation of a port mapping was done in hope of avoiding the unwanted wake from sleep.
-This is caused by the internal USB-connector of the BT-card.
-The most promising solution is setting the USB-connector type to internal (255).
-The current configuration applies the correct port mapping, but the BT-card isn't recognized anymore when the USB-connector type is set to internal.
+USB2 works ootb but a port mapping was created in the attempt of avoiding unwanted wake from sleep which is caused by the internal USB-connector of the BT-card.
+As the most promising solution (setting the USB-connector type to internal/255) is not working (BT isn't recognized anymore), the current solution is a [SSDT-GPRW](https://dortania.github.io/USB-Map-Guide/misc/instant-wake.html) patch which disables wake by usb completely.

 ##### USB3